Recommended Timing of Study Abroad

 Students must declare a major prior to submitting an application for semester study abroad.

 A GPA of 3.0 or higher is strongly recommended for all programs.
 Many of our partner institutions require a minimum 3.0 GPA for acceptance.
-In some cases the Office of International Education will consider applicants with a GPA of 2.7 or higher.
 Applicants with a GPA below 3.0 should meet with a study abroad advisor to discuss program options prior to submitting an application.
+A GPA of 2.5 is the minimum for consideration.